There are so many decorative carving patterns to create with a pumpkin - and to be ready for Halloween.

 7) Frantic for no reason like a blowing leaf??
 Patience teaches you humility.

-and then truly appreciate when you receive what you have been waiting for.
+8) Patience allows you to stop and smell the roses "literally" and then truly appreciate when you receive what you have been waiting for.

 9) Patience teaches you that you can't always have what you want, when you want it so center yourself and appreciate what you do have right now.
 If you can't appreciate what you have now - you'll never value what the future has in store for you.
+10) Patience truly is a VIRTUE! ( Cliche, but you know it's true)

-Yours Passionately,
+Yours Passionately, V.S.
+Atbay

 (via pinterest.com|)